ory/docs/docs/oathkeeper/pipeline/authn.md

 ## `remote_json`

 The `remote_json` authenticator will forward the HTTP request (method, path, headers and body) to an upstream service.
+This authenticator aims to send both, the request headers and body to the authentication service, in contrast with the `bearer_token` authenticator, where the request only contains the request headers.
 If the service returns `200 OK` and body `{ "subject": "...", "extra": {} }`, then the authenticator will set the subject appropriately.

 ### `remote_json` Configuration